TO THE MEMBERS

 Sale of Loans

-All the individual loans sold during the year were in accordance with the revisedguidelines.
-The Corporation, under the loan assignment route sold individual loansamounting to Rs 5,125 crores to HDFC Bank pursuant to the buyback option embedded in thehome loan arrangement between the Corporation and HDFC Bank.
+During the year, the Corporation, under the loan assignment route sold individual loansamounting to Rs.
+5,556 crore to HDFC Bank pursuant to the buyback option embedded in thehome loan arrangement between the Corporation and HDFC Bank.
+In addition, the Corporationsold individual loans to other banks through the assignment/securitisation route amountingto Rs.
+1,388 crore.
+All the loans assigned or securitised during the year qualify aspriority sector loans for commercial banks.

-As at March 31, 2013, total loans outstanding in respect of loans sold/ assigned stoodat Rs 16,964 crores.
+As at March 31, 2014, total loans outstanding in respect of loans sold/ assigned stoodat Rs.
+20,663 crore.
 HDFC continues to service loans and is entitled to the residualinterest on the loans sold.
-The residual interest on the individual loans sold/ assignedis 1.33% per annum.
-The residual income on the loans sold/ assigned is being recognisedover the life of the underlying loans and not on an upfront basis.
+The residual interest on the individual loanssold/assigned is1.32% per annum.
+The residual income on the loans sold/assigned is being recognised overthe life of the underlying loans and not on an upfront basis.

-Issues through which loans have been sold/assigned prior to the introduction of therevised guidelines continue to be rated by external rating agencies and carry a ratingindicating the highest degree of safety.
+Issues through which loans have been sold/assigned which were rated by external ratingagencies carry a rating indicating the highest degree of safety.

-During the year under review, Rs 48,089 crores were received by way of scheduledrepayment of principal through monthly instalments as well as redemptions ahead ofschedule, as compared to Rs 42,362 crores received last year.
+During the year under review, Rs.
+58,410 crore was received by way of scheduledrepayment of principal through monthly instalments as well as redemptions ahead ofschedule, as compared to Rs.
+48,089 crore received last year.

 Non-Convertible Debentures (NCD)